The Best Restaurants In Wicker Park

 Not only does Etta have great food, but it also works for a lot of different situations - from dinner with co-workers to a casual date night to eating with kids.
 This place serves delicious housemade pastas and pizzas, plus other dishes (like vegetables and pork shoulder) made in a wood-fired hearth.
 So basically, come here on a date, invite your co-worker who just had a baby, and order the cavatelli.

 Ina Mae is a casual restaurant in Wicker Park serving New Orleans-inspired food.
-The menu is hit and miss, but they do have good po’ boys and fried chicken, both of which are very enjoyable while day drinking.
+The menu has great po’ boys, fried chicken, and beignets, all of which are very enjoyable while day drinking.
 And with a large bar area and friendly staff, this is a great neighborhood spot for doing that.

-If you’re a fan of shellfish, this ultra-casual Mexican spot is where you should be eating in Wicker Park.
-It’s ideal for groups, because the portions are huge and everything will hit your table at once.
-Definitely order the prawns and lobster—the prawns come in a delicious spicy broth, and the lobster has a seafood stuffing, reminding us a little of a shellfish turducken.
+Ok, this spot isn't technically in Wicker Park, it's actually in Noble Square.
+But if you’re a fan of shellfish, this Mexican spot is where you should be eating.
+Definitely order the prawns and lobster—the prawns come in a delicious spicy broth, and the lobster has an incredible seafood stuffing.
 Don’t forget to BYOB.

-Irazu is a Costa Rican restaurant that will make you feel good the moment you walk in.
+Irazu is a great Costa Rican with a fantastic all-season patio.
 The menu is long, with lots of sandwiches, empanadas, and entrees like casado, a Costa Rican specialty with skirt steak, an over-easy egg, plantains, and cabbage salad.
-Whatever you order, you can count on it coming with gallo pinto (rice with black beans) and an order of plantains.
+Whatever you order, you can count on it coming with gallo pinto and an order of plantains.
 Just know that this place is cash only and BYOB.

 A pizza party for adults is the short way to sum up Piece.
 Their specialty is New Haven-style pizza, which has a lot of red sauce with extra olive oil and parmesan, but no mozzarella cheese (but you can order styles with mozzarella if you want).
 Gather your crew and head to Piece for pizza and beer.